Low-rank Covariate Balancing Estimators under Interference: Introduction

 Significant progress has been made in the development of methods for estimating causal effects in the presence of interference between units.
 As noted above, most of the existing literature focuses on experimental settings, where the true propensity score is known \citep[e.g.,][]{jagadeesanetal2020,imai:jian:mala:21,viviano2022experimentaldesignnetworkinterference,kandiros2025conflictgraphdesignestimating,viviano2025causalclusteringdesigncluster,toulis2013,eichhorn2024loworderoutcomesclustereddesigns,holtz2025}.
 In contrast, the methods for observational studies with interference are relatively underdeveloped.
 We develop methods that can be applied to both experimental and observational studies.

 When the propensity score is known, the IPW estimator is commonly employed for estimation.
 Many consider partial interference, which assumes that interference occurs within each of the non-overlapping clusters of units \citep[e.g.,][]{ettvanderweele2010,hudgensandhalloran2014,liuhudgensbacker-dreps2016,papadogeordou219,barkley2020,imai:jian:mala:21}.
-Our methods, otherwise having finite-sample estimation validity, only assume partial interference for asymptotic inference.
+Our methods have finite-sample estimation validity and only assume partial interference for asymptotic inference.

 Due to the high variances of IPW estimators, researchers frequently impose additional structural assumptions (beyond partial interference) on the interference pattern.
 A broad class of assumptions are based on a graph on the units, where a unit's outcome is affected only by the treatment status of its neighbors \citep[e.g.,][]{sussman2017elementsestimationtheorycausal,liu2019}.
-A related assumption is an exposure-mapping, which assumes that interference depends on a function of the characteristic of the neighborhood \citep[e.g.,][]{aronow2017,Forastiere03042021}.
+A related assumption is an exposure mapping, which assumes that interference depends on a function of the characteristic of the neighborhood \citep[e.g.,][]{aronow2017,Forastiere03042021}.
 Anonymous interference (also known as stratified interference) is a special case, where a unit's potential outcome depends only on the number (or proportion) of treated units rather than their identities \citep[e.g.,][]{Sobel01122006,hudgensandhalloran2008}.
-More recently, \cite{YuChristinaLee2022Ettt} and \cite{zhang2025individualizedpolicyevaluationlearning} consider additive interference, in which one's potential outcome depends on an additive function of treatment assignments of all units.
+More recently, \cite{YuChristinaLee2022Ettt} and \cite{zhang2025individualizedpolicyevaluationlearning} consider additive interference, in which one's potential outcomes depend on an additive function of treatment assignments of all units.

-Many of these interference assumptions appear to be quite distinct from one another, and as a result, the literature has developed a tailored estimation method under each assumption.
+Many of these interference assumptions may appear to be distinct from one another.
+As a result, the literature has developed a tailored estimation method under each assumption.
 In contrast, our proposed low-rank structure framework encompasses many such restrictions as special cases.
-Therefore, it provides a general framework for causal effect estimation under a broad family of restrictions on interference patterns.
-Specifically, we show how to derive an unbiased and efficient weighting estimator under \textit{any} given low-rank structure, including complex, study-specific interference patterns specified by researchers.
 Our method also shows how the IPW estimator can be modified, given a complex interference structure, to improve its efficiency.